carmd-dev/capacitor-plugin-media/README.md

 On Android, all image formats supported by the user's photo viewer are supported.

 On iOS, [all image formats supported by SDWebImage are supported.](https://github.com/SDWebImage/SDWebImage#supported-image-formats)
-All images on iOS are converted to PNG for system compatability.

 [Code Examples](https://github.com/capacitor-community/media/blob/master/example/src/components/SaveMedia.tsx)